Mamie Van Doren: 1953–1960: Rise to prominence

+Van Doren starred in the 1954 film Francis Joins the WACS, playing the role of Corporal Bunky Hilstrom.
+Universal also let Van Doren go to the 1954 premiere of The Glenn Miller Story with Conrad "Nicky" Hilton Jr., son of Conrad Hilton.
+Van Doren later entered into a relationship with him.
+Van Doren has recounted that Conrad Hilton disapproved of her being in a relationship with Nicky Hilton.
+Van Doren almost ended her romantic relationship with Hilton due to his behavior on a double-date with her friend.

+Van Doren completely ended her relationship with Hilton while shooting Edward Buzzell's Ain't Misbehavin' (1955), with Van Doren starring as "Jackie".
+In the film, Van Doren was cast as a dumb blonde.
+Van Doren was getting annoyed that she kept getting similar roles.
+On the set, she met Prince Axel of Denmark.
+Prince Axel would be in contact with Van Doren and would invite her to several events.
+However, Van Doren was in a relationship with bandleader Ray Anthony.

+Van Doren began working on The Second Greatest Sex, a film directed by George Marshall, in May 1955.
+The film co-stars Jeanne Crain and George Nader.

-In 1956, Van Doren appeared opposite a young and unknown Clint Eastwood in Star in the Dust.
-Though Van Doren garnered prominent billing alongside John Agar and Richard Boone, she appears rather briefly, as the daughter of a ranch owner.
-By this time, Van Doren had grown tired of Universal, which was casting her in non-breakthrough roles.
+Van Doren appeared opposite an uncredited and unknown Clint Eastwood in Star in the Dust.
+Though Van Doren garnered prominent billing alongside John Agar and Richard Boone, she appears rather briefly as the daughter of a ranch owner.
+By this time, Van Doren had grown tired of Universal which was casting her in non-breakthrough roles.
 Van Doren began accepting bigger and better roles in better movies from other studios.

 Van Doren went on to star in several bad girl movies that later became cult films.
 She also appeared in some of the first movies to feature rock 'n' roll music and became identified with this rebellious style, and she made some rock records.
-One of her rock 'n' roll films, Untamed Youth, later was featured in the 1990 Mystery Science Theater 3000 episode "Untamed Youth".
+One of her rock 'n' roll films, Untamed Youth, was later featured in the 1990 Mystery Science Theater 3000 episode "Untamed Youth".

 Some of Van Doren's more noteworthy movies include Teacher's Pet (1958) at Paramount Pictures, Born Reckless (1958) at Warner Brothers, High School Confidential (1958), and The Beat Generation (1959), the latter two at Metro-Goldwyn-Mayer.
 But Van Doren was just as well known for her provocative roles.
 She was in prison for Girls Town (1959), which provoked censors with a shower scene where audiences could see Van Doren's naked back.
-As Eve in The Private Lives of Adam and Eve (1960) she wore only fig leaves, and in other films, like The Beautiful Legs of Sabrina (1959), Sex Kittens Go to College (1960), and Vice Raid (1960) audiences understood the nature of the films from the titles.
+As Eve in The Private Lives of Adam and Eve (1960), she wore only fig leaves, and in other films like The Beautiful Legs of Sabrina (1959), Sex Kittens Go to College (1960), and Vice Raid (1960), audiences understood the nature of the films from the titles.

-Many of Van Doren's film roles showcased her ample curves, and her onscreen wardrobe usually consisted of tight sweaters, low-cut blouses, form-fitting dresses, and daring (for the era) swimsuits, but she and such other blonde bombshell contemporaries as Jayne Mansfield, Cleo Moore, Sheree North, Anita Ekberg, Barbara Lang, Joi Lansing, Greta Thyssen, and Barbara Nichols did not attain the same level of superstar status as Marilyn Monroe.
-Marilyn, Mamie, and Mansfield were known as "The Three M's".
-But by comparison, where Monroe succeeded in Gentlemen Prefer Blondes and Mansfield had big success replacing Van Doren in Will Success Spoil Rock Hunter?, Universal stuck Van Doren with Francis the Talking Mule in Francis Joins the WACS (1954).